 The politicization of testing comes at a high price.
-As the country with the most confirmed cases and the highest death toll in the world — accounting for about a quarter of total deaths from the disease globally, although the United States comprises only four percent of the world’s population — our failure to launch a large-scale, effective testing program in the early days of the pandemic is striking in comparison to other governments, including Kerala, India, Vietnam, Cuba, and Ghana, all of which established robust testing programs and contained the spread of the disease.
+As the country with the most confirmed cases and the highest death toll in the world as of late October 2020 — accounting for almost a fifth of total deaths from the disease globally, although the United States comprises only four percent of the world’s population — our failure to launch a large-scale, effective testing program in the early days of the pandemic is striking in comparison to other governments, including Kerala, India, Vietnam, Cuba, and Ghana, all of which established robust testing programs and contained the spread of the disease.

 Our Coronavirus testing is so much greater (25 million tests) and so much more advanced, that it makes us look like we have more cases, especially proportionally, than other countries.
 My message on that is very clear!— Donald J. Trump (@realDonaldTrump) June 22, 2020

 The Trump administration has repeatedly censored and attacked preeminent government scientists, whose research and analysis would normally be leading the national response to a public health crisis like Covid-19.